It gives me great pleasure to present, on behalf of the Board of

 The Board places on record its deep appreciation for the excellent

 The strength of the Board of Directors of ONGC as on August 5, 2014 is

 15, comprising 7 Executive Directors (Functional Directors including

 nominees and six are Independent Directors.
-Ministry of Petroleum & Natural Gas has been
+Ministry of Petroleum &

-with the Listing Agreement.
+Independent Directors to comply with the Listing Agreement.